ruthvikl/Capstone-Project/README.md

 # Capstone-Project
-An app which displays restaurants nearby using zomato Api Used technologies:
+An app which displays restaurants nearby using zomato Api, Used technologies:
 1. GSON
 2. Zomato Api